Press Your Luck: History

 Press Your Luck is a revival of an earlier game show format created by producer Bill Carruthers, known as Second Chance.
 This show was hosted by Jim Peck and aired on ABC in 1977.
-Like Press Your Luck, it also featured contestants answering trivia questions to assume control of a randomly generated board with cash and prizes.
-This game board also featured spaces labeled with a devil-like creature called the Whammy, who would take away all cash and prizes if the contestant landed on one.
+Like Press Your Luck, it also featured contestants answering trivia questions to assume control of a board with cash and prizes.
+This game board also featured spaces labeled with a devil, who would take away all cash and prizes if the contestant landed on one.
 Carruthers and Jan McCormack began developing Press Your Luck in 1983.

 Peter Tomarken, prior to working in television, was an editor for Women's Wear Daily magazine.
 His first major television role came earlier in 1983 on the NBC game show Hit Man, and he was chosen to host Press Your Luck after the former was canceled.
 Press Your Luck began both tapings and airings in September 1983.
 The show premiered on September 19, 1983, on CBS at 10:30 a.m.
 ET (9:30 CT/MT/PT), replacing Child's Play.
-Serving as announcer on the show was Rod Roddy, with whom Tomarken had previously worked on Hit Man, and who would later become known for announcing on The Price Is Right.
-John Harlan filled in on a few episodes when Roddy was unavailable.
+Serving as announcer on the show was Rod Roddy, with whom Tomarken had previously worked on Hit Man, and who later became known for announcing on The Price Is Right.
+John Harlan and Charlie O'Donnell filled in on a few episodes when Roddy was unavailable.
 In addition to creating the show, Carruthers served as both director and the voice of the Whammy.
-The animations featuring this character were created by animator Savage Steve Holland; Carruthers personally selected Holland to design the character, and immediately liked Holland's first concept, which he sketched out on a napkin.
+The animations featuring this character were created by animator Savage Steve Holland; Carruthers personally selected Holland to design the character and immediately liked Holland's first concept, which Holland had sketched out on a napkin.
 Holland animated the character via computer software, thus making Press Your Luck one of the first game shows to use computer-designed graphics.
+Author David Baber noted that the Whammy animations were "popular with the viewers".
+Some of the animations featured the Whammy taunting the contestant and becoming injured or harmed in a manner which Baber compared to a Wile E. Coyote cartoon.
+Others featured satires of then-contemporary pop culture figures such as Boy George or Tina Turner.
 Ed Flesh designed the show's set, and Lee Ringuette composed the show's music.